Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Proofs of main Theorems

-\begin{proof}[Proof of Theorem \ref{thm:1}] Before proving the Theorem, we remind the reader the following result on the maximum of Gaussian random variables.
-Let $(X_{i})_{1\leq i \leq M}$ be a finite set of Gaussian random variables, then there exists $c >0$, such that
+\end{proof} \begin{proof}[Proof of Theorem \ref{thm:1}] We will use the following standard bound on the maximum of centered Gaussian random variables.
+If $X_{1},\dots,X_{M}$ are centered Gaussian random variables, then there exists $c >0$, such that

 We denote by $v_{k}(t):=\lambda_{k}e_{k}(\frac{k\pi t}{T})Z_{k}$ for $k\in\mathbb{N}$ and $t\in[0,T]$.
 The proof is divided in two parts.
 We first show that, for some $A>0$, we have